Vivekraturi-DataAnalyst/Shark-Tank-India-Power-BI-Project/README.md

 <br>

 **ℹ️ Note:**
-This repository hosts the source code for the portfolio website.
+This repository hosts the source code for the project website.

 For the **full project description** and **interactive Live dashboard** please visit the live website link above.